Love is Love: NYC, the World Celebrate LGBTQ+ Pride Year Round

-Photos show citizens celebrating and fighting for LGBT rights.
+Photos show citizens celebrating and fighting for LGBTQ+ rights.

-Gay Pride celebrations are taking place across the U.S. this month, as people the world over are celebrating and fighting for LGBT rights.
-With Pride days in New York City and San Francisco — two of the biggest celebrations of LGBT pride — on the horizon, we’re looking back at all the beautiful celebrations, from raves to rallies, of LGBT identity that have taken place across the world this year.
+Gay Pride celebrations are taking place across the U.S. this month, as people the world over are celebrating and fighting for LGBTQ+ rights.
+With Pride days in New York City and San Francisco — two of the biggest celebrations of LGBTQ+ pride — on the horizon, we’re looking back at all the beautiful celebrations, from raves to rallies, of LGBTQ+ identity that have taken place across the world this year.

 New York City

-Parade participants not only included politicians like the Democratic presumptive nominee Hillary Clinton and New York City Mayor Bill De Blasio, but also change-makers within the LGBT community.
+Parade participants not only included politicians like the Democratic presumptive nominee Hillary Clinton and New York City Mayor Bill De Blasio, but also change-makers within the LGBTQ+ community.

 Teenage transgender activist Jazz Jennings (the star of reality show I Am Jazz) also joined the parade, as its youngest ever grand marshal.